dmelo/diogomelofh/content/blog/16/export-amazon-ec2-instance-to-virtualbox.md

 - attach the EBS volume of the target machine on another instance;
 - use dd to dump the volume into a file;
-- download/transfer that file to a more convinient place;
+- download/transfer that file to a more convenient place;
 - reconfigure the image so that it works outside of the cloud;
 - convert the raw image to the desired VM.